Ion-lithium collision dynamics studied with an in-ring MOTReMi

 The MOTReMi was commissioned using a pulsed 266\,nm Microchip laser.
 At this wavelength ($E_\gamma=4.65$\,eV), lithium can be ionized with an excess energy of 1.1\,eV from the excited 2$^2$P$_{3/2}$ state which is populated in the cooling transition.
 This allows one to accurately determine the resolution and momentum calibration.
-For the standard configuration with symmetric spectrometer potentials between 9\,V and -9\,V we obtained a momentum resolution along the extraction direction of 0.02 and 0.06\,a.u.\ for electrons and recoil ions, respectively.
+For the standard configuration with symmetric spectrometer potentials between 9\,V and -9\,V we obtained a momentum resolution along the extraction direction of 0.02 and 0.06\,a.u.\ (FWHM) for electrons and recoil ions, respectively.
 In the perpendicular direction the resolution was about 0.1\,a.u.\ for both.
-For weaker electric fields, significantly better resolutions were attainable at the expense of smaller electron energy acceptance.
+This recoil ion momentum resolution is by a factor of 2 to 3 better than for comparable experiments with gas jet targets (e.g.\ \cite{Schulz03, PhysRevA.75.062708}) and better than in essentially all earlier MOTRIMS experiments \cite{blieck:103102}.
+For weaker electric fields, even better resolutions were attainable, however, at the expense of smaller electron energy acceptance.
 The magnetic field strength of the Reaction Microscope was about 8\,G resulting in a transverse electron energy acceptance of 20\,eV.

 In the maiden experiment, single ionization of lithium in collisions with 1.5\,MeV/u O$^{8+}$ was investigated in the ion storage ring TSR.
 The $Q$-value of each collision event, i.e.\ its inelasticity, was calculated by $Q=E_{\text e}-q_\parallel \cdot v_{\text P}$ exploiting energy and momentum conservation ($q_\parallel$: longitudinal momentum transfer, $v_{\text P}$: projectile velocity, $E_{\text e}$: final electron kinetic energy).
-In Fig.~\ref{fig2}\,(a) the cross section is plotted as a function of the $Q$-value and the projectile scattering angle $\theta_{\text P}$.
-The attained resolution for $\theta_{\text P}$ is smaller than 0.5\,$\mu$rad which is a factor of 3 to 4 better than it would be achievable with standard Reaction Microscopes.
-The recorded $Q$-value spectrum features two well-separated peaks .
+In Fig.~\ref{fig2}\,(a) the cross section is plotted as a function of the $Q$-value and the projectile scattering angle $\theta_{\text P}$ which is not measured directly, but is calculated through $\theta_{\text P}\approx q_\perp/p_{\text P}$ (for $q/p_{\text P} \ll 1$, $q_{(\perp )}$: (transverse) momentum transfer, $p_{\text P}$: initial projectile momentum).
+The width of the angular projectile distribution seen in the figure does not reflect the experimental resolution (which is as small as 0.5\,$\mu$rad), but it is due to true physics effects.
+The recorded $Q$-value spectrum features two well-separated peaks.
 The dominant one centers at the ionization potential of the 2s state ($-5.4$\,eV) and corresponds to the ejection of L-shell electrons.
 The second one is shifted to about $-65$\,eV and represents ionization events where the Li$^+$ ion remains finally in an excited state $n\,l$ ($n\geq 2$).

 The single differential cross sections ${\text d}\sigma /{\text d}E_{\text e}$ of the two reaction channels are plotted in Fig.~\ref{fig2}\,(b) and compared to a CDW-EIS model using one-electron Hartree-Fock wave functions.
 The experimental data are normalized to the calculated 2s ionization cross section at zero electron energy.
 In both experimental distributions a sudden change of slope is observed at $E_{\text e}=20$\,eV which is due to the limited acceptance of the spectrometer in the direction perpendicular to the spectrometer axis.
 In principle, the acceptance for electrons emitted in the backward direction is restricted to even lower energies (with the chosen spectrometer voltages the limit is at 9\,eV).
 However, for such large perturbations as in the present collision system ($Z_{\text P}/v_{\text P}=1.0$\,a.u.) the electrons are focused in the forward direction due to the post collision interaction, and already at lower energies the contribution of backwards ejected electrons becomes insignificant.